Top 10 Animated Movies that Didn't Win the Academy Award for Best Animated Feature

 2012 Winner: Brave (unfortunately)

-When Brave beat Wreck-it Ralph in 2012, many people (me included) were ticked off.
+When Brave beat Wreck-It Ralph in 2012, many people (myself included) were ticked off.
 It didn't feel right that one of Pixar's weakest films got the upper hand over one of the greatest movies that Walt Disney Animation Studios has ever made.
-Even though it didn't win, Wreck-It Ralph has a consolation prize for being remembered much more fondly today than Brave will ever be.
+Even though it didn't win, Wreck-It Ralph has the consolation prize of being remembered much more fondly today than Brave will ever be.

 2002 Winner: Spirited Away